Does Apple really protect you from advertising surveillance?

 Apple against French advertisers

-French advertisers are at the forefront of the fight against Apple, and after a public letter sent to Tim Cook in July (spoiler: he did not respond), they decide to file a complaint with the competition authority last October.
+French advertisers are at the forefront of the fight against Apple.
+After a public letter sent to Tim Cook in July (spoiler: he did not respond), they decided to file a complaint with the competition authority last October.
 The subject of their complaint?
-The mandatory introduction of ATT solicitation for applications on iOS that would like to track user activity on third-party sites.
+The mandatory ATT prompt for iOS applications that want to track user activity on third-party sites.

-First response from the competition authority on March 17 and first snub for the advertising industry, on the privacy aspect:
+First response from the competition authority on March 17, and a first rebuff for the advertising industry on the privacy front:

 In the current state of the investigation, the Authority considered that Apple's decision to set up a consent collection system complementary to that put in place by other online advertising players did not appear to be an abusive practice.

-This should in particular make it possible to verify that Apple's implementation of the ATT solicitation cannot be viewed as a form of discrimination or "self preferencing", which could in particular be the case if Apple applied, without justification, more restrictive rules to third-party operators than those it applies to itself for similar operations.
+This should in particular make it possible to verify that Apple's implementation of the ATT prompt cannot be regarded as a form of discrimination or "self-preferencing", which could in particular be the case if Apple applied, without justification, more restrictive rules to third-party operators than those it applies to itself for similar operations.

-It is a safe bet that advertisers will also be defeated on the anti-competitive aspect because Apple does not favor its own applications: it does not practice tracking (and therefore does not use IDFA).
-Apple offers targeted advertising on its Apps (Apple News, App Store, Stock Market), using the personal data it collects.
-Google, Facebook or any other App can do the same on iOS, Apple is not opposed to personalized advertisements.
+It is a safe bet that advertisers will also be defeated on the anti-competitive front, because Apple does not favor its own applications: it does not practice tracking (and therefore does not use IDFA).
+Apple offers targeted advertising in its apps (Apple News, App Store, Stocks), using the personal data it collects.
+Google, Facebook or any other app can do the same on iOS; Apple is not opposed to personalized advertising.

 Another complaint, this time before the CNIL by the France Digitale association.
 The attack is more subtle, Apple activates personalized advertisements on its own applications by default: